pylint-dev/pylint/doc/development_guide/how_tos/custom_checkers.rst

-    If your pylint config has an init-hook that modifies ``sys.path`` to include the module's parent directory, this will also work, but only if:
+    If your pylint config has an init-hook that modifies ``sys.path`` to include the module's parent directory, this will also work, but only if either:

-    * the ``init-hook`` and the ``load-plugins`` list are both defined in a pylintrc file.
+    * the ``init-hook`` and the ``load-plugins`` list are both defined in a pylintrc file, or...
     * the ``init-hook`` is passed as a command-line argument and the ``load-plugins`` list is in the pylintrc file